apache/usergrid/docs/installation/deployment-guide.md

 The Usergrid Stack is contained in a file named ROOT.war, a standard Java EE WAR ready for deployment to Tomcat.
 On each machine that will run the Usergrid Stack you must install the Java SE 8 JDK and Tomcat 7+.
-Refer to the Apache Tomcat documentation for installation instructions.
+Refer to the [Apache Tomcat 7](https://tomcat.apache.org/tomcat-7.0-doc/setup.html) documentation for installation instructions.

 Once Tomcat installed, you need to create and edit some configuration files.